Tionne Watkins: TLC

 Crystal Jones held auditions for a singing group and chose Watkins, and Lisa Lopes.
 The group eventually attracted the attention of Perri "Pebbles" Reid and her husband, Antonio "L.A."
 Reid, head of LaFace Records.
 Jones was replaced with Rozonda Thomas and the group was signed in 1991 as TLC.
 In order to preserve the TLC name, Watkins is now named "T-Boz", while Lopes became "Left Eye" and Thomas became "Chilli".
 The successful group sold more than 65 million records.
 T-Boz has won four Grammy Awards as a member of TLC.
 Since Lopes' death in 2002, T-Boz and Chilli have performed as a duo.

 In late 2011, VH1 announced plans to produce a biopic on the group.
 Watkins and Thomas signed on as producers.
 The film, CrazySexyCool: The TLC Story, premiered October 21, 2013.
 The role of Watkins was portrayed by actress/singer Drew Sidora.
 Watkins' daughter, Chase, portrayed a younger Tionne in the film.

 Solo work

 In addition to her work with TLC, Watkins has recorded solo singles like "Touch Myself" (for the soundtrack of the 1996 film Fled) and "My Getaway" (for the soundtrack of the 2000 film Rugrats in Paris: The Movie).
 Additionally, she has been a featured vocalist on songs such as "Ghetto Love" with Da Brat, "Changes" with Society of Soul, "He Say She Say" with Keith Sweat, "Different Times" with Raphael Saadiq and "Be Somebody" with Paula Cole.
 She also featured on the song "It's Good" by YoungBloodZ.
 On January 22, 2013, Watkins released her first solo single in over 15 years titled "Champion".
 The song was released digitally, and proceeds went to help raise awareness for people suffering from blood conditions such as sickle cell and leukemia.
-On September 6, 2017, Watkins digitally released her latest single titled "Dreams" from her audiobook "A Sick Life".
+On September 6, 2017, Watkins digitally released her latest single titled "Dreams" from her audiobook A Sick Life.

+On July 6, 2026, Watkins appeared in a Missy Elliott-curated Aaliyah tribute, speaking via a video montage, for the finale at that year's Essence Festival of Culture.